Élizabeth Teissier

 She has been involved in several controversies, including the award of a Doctorate in Sociology for her thesis which argued that astrology was being oppressed by science.
 Her work was contested by the scientific community; criticisms included the alleged failure to work within the field of sociology and also lacking the necessary scientific rigour for a doctoral thesis in any scientific field.
 The university and jury who awarded the degree were harshly criticised, though both they and Teissier had supporters and defenders.

 In 2015, Teissier unsuccessfully sued the Wikimedia Foundation, claiming that the French Wikipedia article about her damaged her reputation.

 Biography

 Early life

-Born to a Swiss father and a French mother, she married André Teissier du Cros in 1960.
+Born to a Swiss father and a French mother, she married André Teissier du Cros in 1960 and thus became the daughter-in-law of Janet Teissier du Cros.
 She gained a Masters in Modern Literature in 1963 and a Bachelor of Arts in Literature in 1992.